 3 REASONS WHY ESTATE PLANNING IS QUINTESSENTIAL

-People spendlots of precious time planning a family vacation, deciding which smartphone to buy next, which new car to buy, or even where to take their family or friends for dinner next.
-But they often put off thinking about their estate planning – deciding who will get all or majority of their assets after they are gone or who will take care of their affairs if they become incapacitated.
-Devising a well-structured plan for your estate may not be as enticing or thrilling as booking tickets for your next weekend getaway or checking out new and buzzing hotels, but it is indeed something that you should spend time on to protect yourself, your spouse, and your loved ones.
+People spend a lot of time planning a family vacation, deciding which smartphone to buy next, which new car to invest in, or even where to take their family or friends for dinner next.
+But they often put off thinking about their estate planning – deciding who will get all or the majority of their assets after they are gone or who will take care of their affairs if they become incapacitated.
+Devising a well-structured plan for your estate may not be as enticing or thrilling as booking tickets for your next weekend getaway or checking out new and buzzing hotels, but it is indeed something that you should spend time on to protect yourself and your loved ones.

 While there are a plethora of reasons why people decide to visit an estate planning lawyer and create an estate plan, here we have listed together four reasons that are of utmost importance.

 Estate Planning Designates your Assets for your Chosen Heirs

 Estate planning allows people to choose who gets what after their demise.
 This is not only applicable to high net worth individuals.
 Today, all families should engage in estate planning to protect their loved ones when they die.
 No matter how much you are leaving behind, whether a small home, a property or a car if you don’t decide in advance who will get what, you will have no control over what happens to your assets when you die.